The Busy Beaver Competition: a historical survey: Introduction

 The paper is structured as follows. \begin{enumerate} \item Introduction. \item Preliminaries. \item Historical overview. \item Historical survey (lower bounds for $S(n,k)$ and $\mathnormal{\Sigma}(n,k)$, and tables of the Turing machines that achieve these lower bounds). \item Behaviors of busy beavers.
 We also display the relations between these behaviors and open problems in mathematics called Collatz-like problems and we resume some machines with non-Collatz-like behaviors.
-We also present pairs of machines that have the same behaviors, but not the same numbers of states and symbols. \item Relations between the busy beaver functions $S(n)$ and $\mathnormal{\Sigma}(n)$. \item Variants of busy beavers:
+We also present pairs of machines that have the same behaviors, but not the same numbers of states and symbols. \item Properties of the busy beaver functions and relations between $S(n)$ and $\mathnormal{\Sigma}(n)$. \item Variants of busy beavers:

 - Busy beavers defined by 4-tuples.

 - Busy beavers whose head can stand still.